Logmanager documentation

 Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Back to homepage

-SSL Certificates
+SSL certificates

-The SSL Certificates menu works with SSL Certificates in Logmanager system.
+The SSL certificates menu works with SSL Certificates in Logmanager system.
 Certificates can be imported into the system, and then a Certificate signing request and self-signed certificate can be created.
 SSL certificates are then used in section System ‣ SSL certificates for individual Logmanager server services.
-Logmanager contains own self-signed certificate by default, which is set for all services needing a certificate.
+Logmanager contains its own self-signed certificate by default, which is set for all services needing a certificate.

 Supported certificates and keys are in the PEM and DER formats.